makrischaralampos/playtest-log/README.md

 ## Design decisions

-A few choices made deliberately for this project's actual scope (solo use, one day to build), worth stating rather than leaving implicit:
+A few choices made deliberately for this project's actual scope (solo use), worth stating rather than leaving implicit:

 - **No auth.** Single-operator tool, not multi-tenant.
 Adding auth would be solving a problem this project doesn't have.